mstrivens/Boris_Bikes_Day3/user_stories.md

 As a system maintainer,
 So that I can plan the distribution of bikes,
 I want a docking station to have a default capacity of 20 bikes.

+As a member of the public,
+So that I reduce the chance of getting a broken bike in future, I'd like to report a bike as broken when I return it.

+public          reports_bike
+bike            broken?
+dock            receive_bike?